nodejs/TSC/WORKING_GROUPS.md

 ## Starting A Core Working Group

 A Working Group is established by first defining a charter that can be ratified by the TSC.
-A charter is a _statement of purpose_, a _list of responsibilities_ and a _list of initial membership_.
+A charter is a statement of purpose and a list of responsibilities.
+When requesting that a working group be chartered, it is also necessary to provide a list of initial membership.

 A working group needs 3 initial members.
 These should be individuals already undertaking the work described in the charter.